RacePoint Interactive Map*

 Spectators: Use this map to view the best spots to cheer on your friends and family.

 Residents: Use this map to view road closures in your area.RacePoint Interactive Map

-The start line is located by the Alberta Legislature Grounds.
+The start line is located on 97th by the Alberta Legislature Grounds.

-- Runners will be assigned to coloured corrals based on their expected finishing time
+- Runners have been assigned to coloured corrals based on their expected finish time.

 - You will only be allowed to enter the corral that corresponds with the stripe on your bib, except for the purple corral which is open to everyone

 - You must arrive by 7:15am.
 Runners who arrive after the purple wave has departed (7:45am) will not be allowed to start the race.
 There will not be any exceptions to this time limit.